 ‘Let’s face it’ knowing how to sew a facing will make a big difference to the garment you are sewing.
 Sewing facings just gives the finishing touch to the neckline.
 Mastering the technique of sewing a perfect round neck facing or a V-neck facing is always going to bring the best outward appearance to your dressmaking.

-What is Facing in Sewing
+What is Facing in Sewing?

 If you are new to sewing and your pattern calls for a facing, you may be asking yourself what is facing in sewing?
-A facing in sewing is simply a strip of fabric used to finish and hide the raw edges of a neckline or armhole.
+A facing is simply a strip of fabric used to finish and hide the raw edges of a neckline or armhole.

-In simple terms, it will have the same shape as the neck or armhole and you will sew it to the outside of the garment with right sides together, clip any curves or corners and then press it to the inside, therefore making it invisible.
+In simple terms, it will have the same shape as the neck or armhole, and you will sew it to the outside of the garment with the right sides together, clip any curves or corners and then press it to the inside, therefore making it invisible.
 Sounds easy, doesn't it?
 Well, it is.

 How to Make a Facing Pattern